Neighborhoods and districts of San Antonio: Uptown Central

 With nearly five million square feet (465,000 m²) of retail and nearly 20 million square feet (1.86 km²) of office space, retail in Uptown Loop consists of well known North Star Mall; San Pedro Towne Center, with Best Buy, Barnes & Noble, and DSW; Park North Plaza, at the site of what was once Central Park Mall.
 The new Park North Plaza includes an Alamo Drafthouse movie theater, Laugh Out Loud Comedy Club, many restaurants, Target, Sears, an Aloft hotel and many more shops.
 North Star Mall is anchored by Dillard's, Macy's, J.C.
 Penney, Saks Fifth Avenue, Forever 21 and The Cheesecake Factory.

 The San Antonio International Airport is at the center of Uptown at the intersection of I-410 and U.S. 281.
 VIA Metropolitan Transit operates its North Star Transit Center at the intersection of San Pedro Avenue and I-410.

 Companies based in Uptown San Antonio include Harte-Hanks, Friedrich Air Conditioning, Southwest Business Corporation (SWBC), and Frontier Enterprises (owner of Jim's Restaurants).

 North Central

 North Central is home to many small municipalities landlocked within the city of San Antonio.
-Some of these cities are the San Antonio CO-OP district, Castle Hills, Dellview, Hill Country Village, and Hollywood Park.
+Some of these cities are the San Antonio CO-OP district, Castle Hills, Dellview, Hill Country Village, Hollywood Park, and Shavano Park.
 The area also includes the upscale neighborhoods of Elm Creek, Inwood and Rogers Ranch, as well as the upper-middle-class neighborhoods of Deerfield, Churchill Estates, Hunter's Creek, Oak Meadow, and Summerfield.